-- 7> Press a Fixture Select button to patch the selected fixture. - 8> The onscreen Select button turns dark blue and shows fixture details when it is patched.
-On the top faders the Select button lights up dimly to show it is patched. - 9> Repeat from 7 to patch more of the same fixture type.
-The DMX address automatically updates so you can just keep patching by pressing Select buttons. - You can patch a number of fixtures in one go using the [Quantity] button, or by running your finger across the buttons on the screen, in the same way as for dimmers. - [Options], [Offset] allows you to leave gaps in the DMX channels between fixtures when patching multiple fixtures, which is useful if you are planning a show which may involve exchanging fixtures.
+- 7> Patch the fixture by pressing a Fixture touch button, a Macro/Executor button or the blue Select button of a fader handle. - 8> A fixture touch button turns dark blue and shows fixture details when it is patched.
+If you patch to a fader handle the select button will light up dimly. - 9> Repeat from 7 to patch more of the same fixture type.
+The DMX address automatically updates so you can just keep patching by pressing Select buttons. - To patch multiples of the same fixture, use the [Quantity] option.
+Or you can run your finger or draw a selection box round the touch buttons, or for physical buttons hold down the first button in the range and press the last button in the range.
+The fixtures will be patched to sequential blocks of DMX addresses. - [Options], [Offset] allows you to leave gaps in the DMX channels between fixtures when patching multiple fixtures, which is useful if you are planning a show which may involve exchanging fixtures.
 The Offset number is the size of the block which will be allocated to the fixture, for example if you want to allow 32 channels for each fixture you would set Offset to 32. - You cannot patch more than one fixture onto a handle.
 If the handle is already used, the patch will fail. - If you are patching a fixture which uses a separate dimmer channel, such as a VL5, you can patch the dimmer channel onto the same handle as the moving light part of the fixture so you can control it all together.
-This is called a Pending Dimmer (in the Patch View window this is indicated with a flash symbol behind the user number). - [Options], [Preset Palettes] sets whether the console will create default colour, gobo and position palettes for the new fixture.
-These are created in the Position, Colour and Beam workspace windows. - [Options], [AutoGroups] sets whether the console will automatically create groups from the fixtures you patch.
-If

-Enabled, a group is created for all fixtures of the same type, and another if you patch a quantity of fixtures.

-- To show the DMX address for fixtures, press View then Patch.
+This is called a Pending Dimmer (in the Patch View window this is indicated with a flash symbol behind the user number).

+- [Options], [Preset Palettes] sets whether the console will create default colour, gobo and position palettes for the new fixture.
+These are created in the Position, Colour and Beam workspace windows.
+This option is turned off by default but it's quite a useful starting point so is worth turning on. - [Options], [AutoGroups] sets whether the console will automatically create groups from the fixtures you patch.
+If Enabled, a group is created for all fixtures of the same type, and another if you patch a quantity of fixtures. - To show the DMX address for fixtures, press View then Patch.
 To show patch details for a single fixture press View then the fixture select button.
 On touch buttons the DMX address is displayed on the top right of the button in the format {DMX line}.{Address} (this display can be disabled using the context menu). - If a patch goes over the capacity of a DMX line, the console will patch at the beginning of the next line.
 For example if you try to patch a Mac500 at channel 1.510, it will actually be patched at 2.1.

-3.1.4 Visualiser Auto Patch
+3.1.4 Capture Visualiser Auto Patch

-If you want to use Visualiser, start it by pressing View then [Open Workspace Window] then [Visualiser].
-Visualiser will open in one of the workspace windows with an automatic representation of your patch.
+If you want to use Capture Visualiser, start it by pressing View then [Open Workspace Window] then [Visualiser].
+Some consoles also have a dedicated Visualiser button.
+Capture will open in a workspace window with an automatic representation of your patch.